adnanaq/tweeterBE/README.md

 # tweeterBE
 This is a Tweet clone user authentication API.
 Number of different libraries were utilized to develop this API.
+User can be registered and logged in.
+Upon registertion, jwt token will be issed, which should be provided to the '/' route along with the content-type, in order to retrieve the user info.

 ### STACK
 * NodeJS